 The 5th Wave by Rick Yancey

-A collection of science-fiction page-turners which will prove popular with reluctant 8th-grade readers.
+A collection of science-fiction page-turners that will prove popular with reluctant 8th-grade readers.
 A survivor of a crippling alien attack, Cassie is desperate to save her missing brother.
 She is so desperate that she is willing to go to extreme lengths to find him.

 Lord of the Rings by JRR Tolkien

-A quest for a magic ring which grants the wearer huge power dominates this epic high fantasy tale of good vs evil.
+A quest for a magic ring that grants the wearer huge power dominates this epic high fantasy tale of good vs evil.
 Popular amongst teens, this novel was recently turned into a series of blockbuster movies.

 The One and Future King by TH White